idleberg/sublimetext-gruntfile.js/README.md

 ### Travis CI

-Support for Travis CI is already built in and enabled.
-All you need to do is [enable your project](https://travis-ci.org/profile) and start committing.
+Support for Travis CI is already built in, all you need to do is [enable your project](https://travis-ci.org/profile) in your profile and start committing.

 ### Fetch

-If you're already using the [Nettuts+ Fetch](https://github.com/weslly/Nettuts-Fetch) package (available via Package Control), you can add the following to your `Fetch.sublime-settings` list of packages:
+If you're using the [Nettuts+ Fetch](https://github.com/weslly/Nettuts-Fetch) package (available via Package Control), you can add the following to your `Fetch.sublime-settings` list of packages:

     "sublimetext-gruntfile.js": "https://github.com/idleberg/sublimetext-gruntfile.js/archive/dist.zip"

 Next time when you're creating a package for Sublime Text, you can use the `Fetch: Package` command to download all files from this repository to your current project folder.

+Be careful if your existing project contains the files `.gitignore`, `.travis.yml`, `Gruntfile.js` or `package.json` – these will be overwritten using Fetch!

 ## Contributions